Nonequilibrium Photocarrier and Phonon Dynamics from First Principles: a Unified Treatment of Carrier-Carrier, Carrier-Phonon, and Phonon-Phonon Scattering: Results

 We evaluate the forces and the $A_{1g}$ decay time as functions of pump fluence after the initial carrier relaxation at 100 fs.
 Real-time forces are compared against cDFPT calculations~\cite{Marini2021} at the same photocarrier density and electronic temperature.

 The results are shown in Fig.~\ref{fig:MoS2_fig1}(f).
 The real-time forces (blue circles) agree very well with cDFPT (blue squares) and increase steadily with fluence.
-The very good agreement confirms that the linear expansion of the density variation outlined in Sec.~\ref{sec:force_dn2} is, in practice, an excellent approximation for photoexcited semiconductors.
-The $A_{1g}$ decay times due to both electron-phonon and phonon–phonon processes decrease with fluence.
-For electron–phonon (green pentagons), the reduction reflects weakened Pauli blocking as the photocarrier population grows.
-For phonon–phonon (green triangles), the fluence dependence arises from changes in the average nonequilibrium lattice temperature induced by the energy exchange between electrons and phonons.
+The remarkable agreement confirms that the linear expansion of the density, see Eqs. \eqref{eq:tot_density_variation}-\eqref{eq:ionic_force_real_space_final}, is, in practice, an excellent approximation for photoexcited semiconductors.
+The $A_{1g}$ decay times due to both electron-phonon and phonon-phonon processes decrease with fluence.
+For electron-phonon (green pentagons), the reduction reflects weakened Pauli blocking as the photocarrier population grows.
+For phonon-phonon (green triangles), the fluence dependence arises from changes in the average nonequilibrium lattice temperature induced by the energy exchange between electrons and phonons.
 The two contributions are comparable in magnitude, particularly near $F\!\approx\!1$~mJ/cm$^2$, underscoring the need to account for all interactions to accurately capture ionic dynamics after illumination.
 Overall, Fig.~\ref{fig:MoS2_fig1} shows that an accurate real-time description of photoexcited MoS$_2$ requires all relevant interactions.

 Guided by these results, we now focus on a specific laser-induced dynamics by fixing the pump fluence to a typical experimental value, namely $0.85$~mJ/cm$^2$, inducing an excited electron and hole density of $\approx 10^{14}$ e$^-$/cm$^2$, see Fig.~\ref{fig:MoS2_fig1}(c).
 We study the evolution of electronic and lattice observables with the full inclusion of quasiparticle renormalizations and scattering integrals.